Hell, Norway: Etymology

 British punk band The Boys recorded their third album in the village, and as a result named it To Hell with the Boys.

 Climate

 Trondheim Airport Værnes is used as the official meteorological office for this region.
-Temperatures in both the winter and summer are moderate due to the geography of the location: the average January highs are still above freezing despite a high latitude.
+Temperatures in both winter and summer are moderate due to the geography of the location: the average January highs are still above freezing despite high latitude.
 Hell has a humid continental climate that is close to being subarctic and also close to being oceanic.

 Amenities

 Hell railway station is situated at a railway junction where the Nordland Line north to Bodø branches off from the Meråkerbanen between Trondheim and Storlien, Sweden.
 Hell Station is currently a staffed railway station.

-The Hell Kjøpesenter mall is located at Sandfærhus north of the Stjørdalselva river, rather than in Hell/Lånke, and thus the name is a misnomer.
+The Hell Kjøpesenter mall is located at Sandfærhus north of the Stjørdalselva river, rather than in Hell, and thus the name is a misnomer.